alexch/codelikethis/public/meta/schedule.md

 Track: [Learn To Code](../lessons/learn_to_code_with_javascript)

+Project:
-Project: text adventure (in-browser or command-line)
+ - text adventure (in-browser or command-line)
+ - chat client (in-browser or command-line)

 ### Monday